VertexANVIL/KuiserOS/README.md

 Warning: Probably useful as a reference only!
 This contains some assumptions and defaults that you probably don't want, unless you are an Arctarus employee that is.

 - `extern`: External imports.
 Same as with devos.
+- `hosts`: Contains hosts, may or may not be present.
 - `lib`: Shared library functions.
 - `modules`: NixOS and home-manager modules.
 - `overlays`: Package overlays.